Michael Ammermüller: Career

 Ammermüller driving for Carlin Motorsport in the Donington Park round of the 2007 Formula Renault 3.5 Series season.

 Ammermüller's 2007 GP2 Series season was disrupted by injury, and he was rested in favour of Sébastien Buemi.
 However, Sebastian Vettel's move to the Scuderia Toro Rosso F1 team left his Formula Renault 3.5 Series seat vacant, which Ammermüller took.

-In 2008, he raced in the International Formula Master series.
+In 2008, Ammermüller raced in the International Formula Master series.

 Ammermüller competing for A1 Team Germany at the 2008–09 A1 Grand Prix of Nations, South Africa.

 A1 Grand Prix

 In 2007–08, Ammermüller drove in A1 Grand Prix for Germany.
-In the 2007–08 season's third race at Sepang, he collided with three cars at turn two in three separate incidents, the first of which took 3rd position from Canada's Robert Wickens in the sprint race.
-It was deemed avoidable contact, so Ammermüller was demoted to 16th, with Wickens reclaiming 3rd.
+In the 2007–08 season's third race at Sepang, he collided with three cars at turn two in three separate incidents, the first of which took third position from Canada's Robert Wickens in the sprint race.
+It was deemed avoidable contact, so Ammermüller was demoted to 16th, with Wickens reclaiming third.
 In the feature race, he collided again with Britain's Oliver Jarvis.
 He was given a drive-through penalty.
-Despite this, he made contact at turn two once again with Czech Republic's Erik Janis, and as a result, was disqualified from the race.
+Despite this, he made contact at turn two once again with Czech Republic's Erik Janiš, and as a result, was disqualified from the race.
 On the back of these incidents, he was given the nickname "Hammermüller".

 Ammermüller competing in the German Carrera Cup.

 Despite the disqualification, Ammermüller scored his maiden victory three weeks later at Zhuhai.